zsakowitz/nyalang10/src/mir/readme.md

 # type coercion

+we need some form of type coercion, so that

 # type-associated functions

 to allow working with groups from abstract algebra, we must be able to define